TengMCing/PhD/Thesis/03-chap3.pdf.md

 \noindent where $V_{h \times w}(.)$ is a plotting function that saves a residuals vs fitted values plot with fixed aesthetic as an image with $h \times w$ pixels in three channels (RGB), $f_{CV}(.)$ is a computer vision model which takes an $h \times w$ image as input and predicts the distance in the domain $[0, +\infty)$.

-With the estimated distance $\hat{D}$, we will be able to know how different the underlying distribution of the residuals is from a theoretical "good" residual distribution. $\hat{D}$ can also be used as an index of the model violations indicating the strength of the visual signal embedded in the residual plot.
+With the estimated distance $\hat{D}$, we can compare the underlying distribution of the residuals to a theoretically "good" residual distribution. $\hat{D}$ can also be used as an index of the model violations indicating the strength of the visual signal embedded in the residual plot.

 It is not expected that $\hat{D}$ will be equal to original distance $D$.
 This is largely because information contained in a single residual plot is limited and it may not be able to summarise all the important characteristics of the residual distribution.
 For a given residual distribution $P$, many different residual plots can be simulated, where many will share similar visual patterns, but some of them could be visually very different from the rest, especially for regression models with small $n$.
 This suggests the error of the estimation will vary depends on whether the input residual plot is representative or not.